 Far infrared saunas promote more sweating than a steam room.
 As the infrared rays penetrate deep into the body, they increase blood flow, break up water molecule clusters, and promote the release of harmful toxins not typically released in a steam room.
 According to Dr. Brian Clement, medical director of the Hippocrates Health Institute, “It heats your tissues several inches deep, which can enhance your metabolic processes.
 It also enhances circulation and helps oxygenate your tissues.”

 Weight Loss and Decrease in Cellulite

-Users of far infrared sauna technology can experience a noticeable decrease in weight with average use.
+Users of far infrared sauna technology can experience a noticeable decrease in weight and cellulite appearance with average use.
 The weight loss is often due to the efficient heating nature of the sauna, removal of toxins through increased perspiration, and a rise in metabolic rates, which can help burn an extra 300+ calories an hour.
 Using a sauna after working out can also help boost effectiveness and increase calorie burn after exercising, which aid in weight loss.

-The lower temperature of infrared saunas compared to steam rooms tends to be easier on the body.
+The lower temperature of infrared saunas compared to steam rooms tends to be easier on the body during prolonged use.
 For users who may have eye or lung issues, including difficulty breathing in high humidity and heat, they may want to opt for an infrared sauna to ensure an enjoyable and beneficial experience.
 Infrared saunas can also be made more comfortable with the addition of other therapies, such as halotherapy, aromatherapy, sound therapy, red light therapy, and chromotherapy.

 Steam Room Health Benefits